chenbishop/Kasm-Pulumi/gcp/README.md

 ### kasm-gcp:data
 - **region**: The GCP region for the primary Kasm zone.
 Example: `europe-west2`.
 - **zone**: The GCP zone for the primary Kasm zone.
 Example: `europe-west2-a`.
-- **auto_enable_gcp_api**: Set to `true` to allow Pulumi to automatically enable all necessary GCP APIs in the specified GCP project, This requires `Service Usage API` to be enabled and one of the following permissions in the GCP project: `roles/owner`, `roles/editor` or `roles/serviceusage.serviceUsageAdmin`.
+- **auto_enable_gcp_api**: Set to `true` to allow Pulumi to automatically enable all necessary GCP APIs in the specified GCP project, this requires one of the following permissions in the GCP project: `roles/owner`, `roles/editor` or `roles/serviceusage.serviceUsageAdmin`.
 A list of the required APIs and instructions on how to enable them can be found [here](docs/GCP_APIS.md)
 - **agent_enable_ssh**: Set to `true` to enable SSH access for Kasm agent and proxy VMs, otherwise set to `false`.
 - **domain**: The domain to be used for the primary Kasm zone (e.g. `kasm.kasm-test.com`).
 The domain needs to be owned by you.
 - **agent_size**: The instance size for Kasm agents in the primary zone.
 Example: `e2-standard-4`.